|

 Management of requests and resources

-Storage and file management
+File storage and management

 Another essential aspect of operating systems is file management.
 They organize data into directories or folders, allowing users to easily find, store, and manipulate their data, whether it be text, images, videos, or other types of files.
 Through specific permissions, the operating system also controls who can access these files, thereby enhancing data security.